 This track led down to tunnels through a jungle of bushes that, in places, resembled my idea of a primeval forest.
 In winter, the valley floor was marshy, but in summer you could ascend to the north part of the hill overlooking Hurn Airport (now Bournemouth International Airport).
 Then they built the A338 ‘spur road’, which cut the hill in half.
-Standing where I took these photos, the roar of traffic is constant, day and night.
+Standing where I took these photos, the distant sound of traffic is constant, day and night.

 The north-east facing slopes, out of view to the right of this point, are where I taught myself to fly a hang glider in 1974.
 The slope had many fewer and smaller trees in those days.
 (See Hang gliding 1974.)